nitwit-se/notes/content/posts/20230809091944-breaking_gandalf_the_white_gpt.md

 ---

-A few months back, [lakera.ai]() did a small GPT based red team / blue team experiment and ultimately launched a small demonstrative game called [Gandalf](https://www.lakera.ai/insights/who-is-gandalf) where the aim is to try and break a preconditioned GPT model to reveal a secret password.
+A few months back, [lakera.ai]() did a small GPT based red team / blue team experiment that ultimately resulted in a small demonstrative game called [Gandalf](https://www.lakera.ai/insights/who-is-gandalf) where the aim is to try and break a preconditioned GPT model to reveal a secret password.

 If you haven't tried it yet, I'd strongly recommend jumping straight to [the game](https://gandalf.lakera.ai/) and see if you can pass the first two or three levels before reading.
 I'd also highly recommend the very deep analysis that Lakera have written [here](https://www.lakera.ai/insights/who-is-gandalf).
 ## Intro